brunocontrerasmoreira/Red/README.md

 # Run Red with an input.fa in the current dir .
 Red -gnm . -msk out_mask -rpt output
 ```

+**Beware: note that .fa files in the genome directory will be deleted by Red - so only copy them in.
+You will have to copy the genome in again before the next run**

 ## Full usage